sensorlab/localize/README.md

 # On any subsequent run, it should be enough to run
 dvc repro
 ```
-> [!WARNING]
-> In the current set up, we don't have artifact cache available.
-It will take some time to build all models from scratch.

 ## Contributions

-When submitting pull request, we suggest to run `pre-commit run --all-files` checks beforehand.
+When submitting pull request, we suggest to run `pre-commit` checks.
 If you don't `pre-commit` installed yet, do the following steps:

 1. Run `pip install pre-commit` to install *pre-commit-hooks* tool
 2. Run `pre-commit install`, and it will make the tool part of `git commit` step.